What do you think the best architecture website design is?

 The more projects, the poorer the user experience.

 Why?
-The vast majority of these projects, and pages, are dead weight.
+The vast majority of these projects are dead weight.
 Distractions.

 They're called Zombie pages.

 When I review a client's analytics, we hunt down these zombie pages: the 50% or more of pages on their site that receive ZERO VISITORS, EVER.

 They exist out of formality, or ego, not functionality.